 This is a rigorous fellowship with extensive commitment to clinical experience.
 Furthermore, the fellow is an active participant in the team both in and out of the operating room.
 Thus vacations had been an afterthought in the past.
 Our policy would be that fellows are entitled to vacation time, but it would be best to try and coordinate with your individual consultant surgeon to take this time when he or she is away.
 Furthermore, we are aware of the need for and support your taking time away to interview for potential job opportunities.

 In order to participate in this fellowship, the successful applicant must register with the Medical Council of Ireland (on the General Register) https://www.medicalcouncil.ie/Registration-Applications/ Prospective applicants should ensure that they can meet the Medical Council requirements before applying for this fellowship.
 In addition, the fellow must be fluent in spoken and written English.
 If English is not the applicant's first language, then an IELTS score of minimum 6.5 must be presented.

-Applicants should include a cover letter stating why they wish to pursue this fellowship, along with their CV and two letters of recommendation, preferably from consultant/attending shoulder surgeons.
+Applicants should include a cover letter stating why they wish to pursue this fellowship, along with their CV, a photo and two letters of recommendation, preferably from consultant/attending shoulder surgeons.

 NOTE: Applications have now closed.
 The fellowship programme will be open for applications for the August 2021 - July 2022 period in June 2020.
 Any documents emailed to the office when applications are not open will not be processed.